 On the other hand, when the Powerwall 2 is wired into the entire home to be used as a whole home backup solution, it is wired directly into the main electrical panel of the home.
 In this configuration, only the Powerwall(s) and the Backup Gateway are added — a new sub panel is not required.

 I don’t have my own Powerwall yet, but I’m in the middle of working on a new solar plus storage installation for the home that we are in the process of rebuilding.
 Moving towards a lower carbon, lower impact lifestyle with a home that runs everything on electricity, with no natural gas even plumbed in, feels like the future, and we’re thrilled to have the opportunity to take on the task, painful as it has been at times.

 Energy storage is a mandatory component of that future, as it helps keep our locally generated renewables in our home, putting less strain on the grid.

 The Tesla Powerwall can only be purchased and installed by approved installers, so the price can vary slightly.
 From Tesla, the Powerwall 2 purchase price was $6,700, but was lowered to $6,500 on July 17th, 2019.
 Additional hardware is required for the installation, so the total hardware cost, and the cost to install said hardware will be higher.

 For the latest and greatest official info about the Tesla Powerwall, head over to the Powerwall website.

-If this article has helped you make a decision to purchase a Tesla Energy solar or solar + Powerwall system, you can also use our referral code to get an extended 5-year warranty on a new Tesla Solar system.
+If this article has helped you make a decision to purchase a Tesla, you can also use my referral code to get 1,000 miles of free Supercharging for you (and for me).